Ultimate Guide to Product Metrics & Why They Matter for Your Business

-Savvy businesses do not arbitrarily create products for no particular reason.
-Your product strategy gives you the opportunity to define why you are creating and selling a particular product, as well as how it is intended to benefit both your customers adan your business, and product metrics give you a means of knowing whether you are achieving those goals.
+Savvy businesses do not arbitrarily create new products or add new features for no particular reason.
+Your product strategy gives you the opportunity to define why you are creating and selling a particular product, as well as how it is intended to benefit both your customers and your business, and product metrics give you a means of knowing whether you are achieving those business goals.

 Early Issue Detection

-Even products that are well-designed can have unexpected problems, and detecting these issues sooner, rather than later, gives you ample opportunity to temporarily pull them from your shop to make any necessary adjustments.
-Product metrics can alert you if a particular product has an unusually high number of returns, low reviews, or otherwise dissatisfied customers, which allows you to investigate, determine what the issue is, and fix it before too much damage is done.
+Even products that are well-designed can have unexpected problems.
+Detecting these issues sooner, rather than later, gives you ample opportunity to temporarily pull them from your shop to make any necessary adjustments.
+Product metrics can alert you if a particular product has an unusually high number of returns, low reviews, or otherwise dissatisfied customers.
+Key metrics allow you to investigate, determine what the issue is, and fix it before too much damage is done.